LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

    % starting seed: seed(3172,9814,20125)
    yes

-Properties are expressed using predicates.
+As illustrated by the examples above, properties are expressed using predicates.
+In the most simple cases, that can be the predicate that we are testing itself.
+But, in general, it will be a set of predicates, each expressing a different property that the predicate being tested must comply with.
 The QuickCheck test dialects and predicates take as argument the mode template for a property, generate random values for each input argument based on the type information, and check each output argument.
-For common types, the implementation tries first common edge cases (e.g. empty atom, empty list, or zero) before generating arbitrary values.
+For common types, the implementation tries first (by default) common edge cases (e.g. empty atom, empty list, or zero) before generating arbitrary values.
 When the output arguments check fails, the QuickCheck implementation tries (by default) up to 64 shrink operations of the counter-example to report a simpler case to help debugging the failed test.
 Edge cases, generating of arbitrary terms, and shrinking terms make use of the library ``arbitrary`` category via the ``type`` object (both entities can be extended by the user by defining clauses for multifile predicates).

 The mode template syntax is the same used in the ``info/2`` predicate directives with an additional notation, ``{}/1``, for passing argument